moadqassem/node-label-controller/README.md

 The `linux_controller` is responsible for the listing all the cluster nodes, and detect which one is running Container Linux as an operating system, check the node labels, add the label and update the node.

+The `linux_controller` comes in two modes, the first mode(default) is the Watcher mode where a watcher is attached to the node interface and watches the status of the nodes and update them accordingly.
+The second mode, uses a ticker loop which runs every second to track the status of the nodes and update them accordingly.

 ### Requirements

 In order to run the prebuilt docker image directly without making any changes, the only requirement is a Kubernetes Cluster.